lucasmccabe/lucasmccabe.github.io/_pages/about.md

 ---

 ###### **Present:**
 I am an R&D data scientist at <a href="https://www.lmi.org/">LMI</a> and an <a href="https://www.cs.seas.gwu.edu/algorithms-and-theory">algorithms and theory</a> PhD student at <a href="https://www.cs.seas.gwu.edu">GW</a>, advised by <a href="https://www2.seas.gwu.edu/~howie/">Howie Huang</a>.
-My work involves machine learning, graph algorithms, network science, and simulation.
+I am broadly interested in graphs, algorithms, and inference.

 ###### **Past:**

 I wrote my master's thesis at <a href="https://engineering.jhu.edu/">Johns Hopkins</a> on node immunization with incomplete information, under the supervision of <a href="https://www.hopkinsmedicine.org/research/labs/tom-woolf-lab">Tom Woolf</a>.
-After that, I completed additional graduate coursework in mathematics at <a href="https://math.columbian.gwu.edu/">GW</a>.

 Previously, I studied math and computer science at <a href="https://www.math.rutgers.edu/">Rutgers</a> and developed computational tools for biological applications in the <a href="https://bme.rutgers.edu/prabhas-v-moghe">Moghe Lab</a>.